rkpust/rkpust/README.md

-- 👋 Hi, I’m @Rezaul-Karim-PUST
+- 👋 Hi, I’m @Rezaul Karim
-- 👀 I’m interested in ..."Machine Learning"
+- 👀 I’m interested in ..."Laravel"
 - 🌱 I’m currently learning ...
-"Laravel & Bootstrap3"
+"Machine Learning"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...